 While marital property is divided between spouses, separate property is not.
 Separate property may include assets a spouse had prior to the marriage or even an inheritance or gift during the marriage.
 So remember to keep your inheritance safe with the advice above.

 If you are getting a divorce, Reeder Law Firm is here to help walk you through the process step-by-step.
 They will give you the professional advice and support you need.
-To learn more about how getting a divorce impacts your inheritance or to get your free consultation, call Reeder Law firm today at (770) 475-2521.
+To learn more about how getting a divorce impacts your inheritance or to get your free consultation, contact the Cumming, GA divorce attorneys at Reeder Law firm today.